 If a tournament splits the field based on school type (for example, a small-school division and a larger-school division), 15% of each division would qualify.
 If a tournament divides the field into varsity and JV teams (or a similar makeup), 15% of the combined field would qualify, but teams in the upper division would receive priority for bids.

 In addition to HSNCT, NAQT runs the Small School National Championship Tournament (SSNCT), which runs separately from HSNCT.
 NAQT started running this as a separate event in 2014; prior to this, small schools played in a special playoff bracket at HSNCT.
-SSNCT also rotates between major hub airports; the tournament will be in Chicago in 2018.
+SSNCT has been held in Chicago since 2016 and is confirmed to be there through 2026.
 All of the above information about HSNCT will generally apply to SSNCT with a few diverging points that I want to mention here.

 This tournament now involves public schools as well as private and charter schools that meet certain criteria.
 Traditional Public small schools are those with 500 or fewer students in grades 10-12 without any selective admission policy.
-As of 2017, NAQT also awards a title to the top very small school, which are public schools in this category with 300 or fewer students in those grades.
+As of 2017, NAQT also awards a title to the top very small school, which are public schools in this category with 200 or fewer students in those grades (previously 300 or fewer through the 2023 SSNCT).
 The second category consists of high schools with 350 or fewer students in their top three grades that are not eligible for the traditional public division, such as private schools or lottery-based charter schools.

 Small school teams can qualify for SSNCT by finishing in the top 30% of eligible small schools at a tournament using NAQT questions.
 Under this rubric, a team must win at least one match, not counting forfeits.

-PACE’s NSC has always been a smaller tournament than HSNCT, with a field of 96 teams in 2017.
+PACE’s NSC has always been a smaller tournament than HSNCT, with a field size between 72 and 96 teams each year since 2013.
 Despite this, NSC has become a de facto players’ championship due to the more challenging nature of the tournament and question content.
-NSC was traditionally run on large college campuses, though in recent years, the tournament has switched to HSNCT’s hotel model.
-NSC has been held in either Washington, D.C., or Chicago for nine of the last ten years, and will be held in Washington again in 2018.
+NSC was previously run on large college campuses before the tournament switched to HSNCT’s hotel model in 2014.
+With one exception, NSC has been held in either Washington, D.C., or Chicago since 2008.
+The 2024 NSC will be in the Washington D.C. area.

 NSC questions are longer and more difficult than HSNCT questions.
 Tossups have 20-point powers with no negs.
-Bonuses are always three parts worth ten points each, and bonuses do rebound.
+Bonuses are always three parts worth ten points each, and as of the 2023 NSC, bonuses do not rebound.
 NSC questions stick strictly to the core academic subjects seen in quizbowl: history, literature, science, and fine arts.
 Computational math is non-existent.

 Timing is slightly more relaxed at NSC because the rounds are untimed.
 As with HSNCT, note that recognition is not required after buzzing in, as opposed to the more formal regimen of official MSHSAA play.
 Verbal recognition is not used under any circumstances.
 Any player can answer a bonus part.